-women out of 231 senior management roles When we look at the salaries we pay our men and our women, the difference in mean and median pay is due primarily to this employee profile, with more men being in senior, higher paid roles.
+When we look at the salaries we pay our men and our women, the difference in mean and median pay is due primarily to this employee profile, with more men being in senior, higher paid roles.

-Data from the Office of National Statistics2 indicates that the gap in mean pay between men and women is 15.5% in April 2020; our mean for 2020 has decreased from 14.8% to 13.9%, which is lower than the national average.
+Data from the Office of National Statistics2 indicates that the gap in mean pay between men and women is 17.3% at 31 March 2019; our mean for 2019 has decreased from 16.6% to 14.8%, which is lower than the national average.